-Longtime Lynchburg College baseball coach Gerald R. Thomas ’61, ’83 Ed.S., died May 21 after a short illness.
+Longtime University of Lynchburg baseball coach Gerald R. Thomas ’61, ’83 Ed.S., died May 21 after a short illness.
 He was 81.
 Thomas taught in LC’s Health and P.E.
 Department in addition to serving for 27 years as the head baseball coach at LC.

 Thomas retired from the coaching ranks in 1995 with a 578-222-12 record.
 He was named the Old Dominion Athletic Conference Coach of the Year four times and was the Division III South Atlantic Coach of the Year in 1980.
 LC won 20 or more games in 20 of Thomas’ last 23 seasons and made nine trips to the NCAA Regionals.